-The Danish don’t have much surprises anymore for international sales manager Kees Glandorff.
-Following his Danish partner he settled down in Funen about 20 years ago.
+The Danish don’t have many surprises anymore for international sales manager Kees Glandorff.
+Following his Danish partner, he settled down in Funen about 20 years ago.
 In 2019 Kees joined Kooi Camera Surveillance in Odense.
 “I am a Dutch-Danish blend.”

 Together with colleague Michael Jörgensen, Kees is responsible for the expansion of Kooi in Scandinavia.
 In Europe, the Dutch company Kooi grows fast in the field of 24/7 remote video monitoring.
-Where Michaels corps business is construction and infrastructure, Kees is specialist on the fields of wind- and solarprojects.
+Where Michaels corps' business is construction and infrastructure, Kees is a specialist in the fields of wind- and solar projects.
 “I am honest and straight,” he says.
 “Dutch tell it like it is while Danish are more the wait-and-see-type.
 We have the courage to ask: ‘Can we do business?’
 But overall there’s always a connection.”

 Being on the road most of the week, Kees meets a lot of customers of wind- and solarprojects.
 “In Denmark customers simply want to hire security,” he starts his story.
 “Especially when something is stolen it’s always big money like the cables for instance.
 Mostly the sun- and solarprojects are located on deserted areas.
 When intruders are spotted by the cameras our 24/7 Alarm Center immediately calls the police without extra costs for the customer.
 It’s always a fixed price.
 No surprises.”
 Beside Denmark also Finland and Norway are more and more convinced of the added value of remote video monitoring to prevent burglary and theft.
 Kees: “First the idea was: ‘nothing happens over here.’
 But now they are not willing to take the risk something bad happens.
 They don’t have time for delay.”

 On the photo Kees (right) and his colleague Michael Jörgensen.